Tham Luang cave rescue: Search

 British caver Vernon Unsworth, who lives in Chiang Rai and has knowledge of the cave complex, was scheduled to make a solo venture into the cave on 24 June when he received a call about the missing boys.
 Unsworth advised the Thai government to request assistance from the British Cave Rescue Council (BCRC).
 On 25 June, Thai Navy SEALs divers arrived and began searching the cave.
 A Thai Navy SEAL said the water was so murky that even with lights they could not see where they were going underwater.
 After continuous rain, which further flooded the entrance, the search had to be temporarily interrupted.
 On 27 June, three BCRC cave divers arrived with specialist equipment including HeyPhone radios, followed by separate teams of open-water divers.
 On 28 June, a United States Air Force team—reportedly United States Air Force Pararescuemen from the 320th Special Tactics Squadron, the 31st Rescue Squadron, and the 353rd Special Operations Group—joined them.
 By 29 June, an Australian Federal Police team of Specialist Response Group divers had arrived, followed by a Chinese team of divers from the Beijing Peaceland Foundation on Sunday, 1 July.

 Meanwhile, policemen with sniffer dogs searched the surface above for shaft openings that could provide alternative entrances to the cave system below.
 Drones and robots were also used in the search, but no technology existed to scan for people deep underground.

 BCRC divers Richard Stanton and John Volanthen advanced through the cave complex placing diving guidelines, supported by Thailand-based Belgian cave diver Ben Reymenants and French diver Maksym Polejaka.
 The search had to be suspended due to the weather, as rainfall increased the flow of water in the cave where the divers were battling strong currents and poor visibility.
 The search resumed on 2 July after the weather improved.
 The twelve boys and the coach were discovered at approximately 22:00 by Stanton and Volanthen, whose efforts were overseen from outside by BCRC diver Robert Harper.
 The boys and coach were on a narrow rock shelf about 400 m beyond the "Pattaya Beach" chamber, named after an above-ground beach in Thailand.
 Volanthen had been placing guidelines in the cave to assist others in navigation when he ran out of line.
 He then swam to the surface and soon found the missing group, smelling them before hearing or seeing them.
-The ledge where they were found is about 4 km from the cave mouth.
 A video of the encounter, showing the boys and their interactions with the divers, was posted on Facebook by the Thai Navy SEALs.
 Former Chiang Rai provincial governor Narongsak Osatanakorn, who was in charge of rescue work, said, "We found them safe.
 But the operation isn't over."
 The Thai, US, Australian and Chinese diving teams supported by the BCRC divers began transporting diving bottles into the cave system and established an air supply storage area in Chamber 3.